Welcome to your weekly round-up of UK business travel and travel loyalty news from the last seven days, as well as our latest reviews and features.

 The latest UK travel loyalty news:

-Barclays and Barclaycard have launched a fantastic new promotion with 100,000 bonus Avios up for grabs (150,000 Avios in total, if you include individual product sign-up bonuses).
+Barclays and Barclaycard have launched a fantastic new promotion with 100,000 bonus Avios up for grabs (150,000 Avios in total, if you include individual product sign-up bonuses!).
 You need to take out the Barclaycard Avios Plus credit card and Premier Banking with Barclays Avios Rewards.
 If you already have one of these products, you need to add the other.
-Our introductory article is here, or you can check your eligibility directly on the Barclays website here.
-I know we mentioned this last week but it is a ludicrously good offer ….
+Our introductory article is here or you can check your eligibility directly on the Barclays website here.

 Thank you for reading